-In that same year, in cooperation with the EPA, Dr. Joe Breen, a retired 20-year staff member of the EPA and chemist, Dennis Hjeresen, co-founded the Green Chemistry Institute (GCI) as an independent nonprofit with Mary Kirchoff as Assistant Director and a staff devoted to working exclusively to advancing green chemistry.
+In that same year, Dr. Joe Breen, a retired 20-year staff member of the EPA, and Dr. Dennis Hjeresen co-founded the Green Chemistry Institute (GCI) as an independent nonprofit dedicated to advancing green chemistry.

 GCI established the Green Chemistry & Engineering Conference in 1997, which has continued to convene annually.

 Paul Anastas and John C. Warner co-authored the groundbreaking book, Green Chemistry: Theory and Practice in 1998.
 The 12 Principles of Green Chemistry outlined within this work declared a philosophy that motivated academic and industrial scientists at the time and continues to guide the green chemistry movement.

 In 2001, the Green Chemistry Institute became a part of the American Chemical Society, the largest professional scientific society and membership organization for chemists in the world.

 The Nobel Prize in Chemistry was won for research in areas of chemistry that were largely seen as being green chemistry in both 2001 (Knowles, Noyori, Sharpless) and 2005 (Chauvin, Grubbs, Schrock).
 These Nobel Prizes helped solidify the importance of research in green chemistry and helped create a higher awareness among scientists that the future of chemistry should be greener.

 In 2005, the ACS GCI established an industrial roundtable for the Pharmaceutical industry, to catalyze and enable green and engineering into chemical businesses.
 Since then, two additional roundtables for a chemical manufacturing and a formulators roundtable have been established.